ex0dus-0x/ex0dus-0x.github.io/_posts/2017-05-14-priv-esc-win.md

 Dusting off `msfconsole` and the Metasploit framework itself, it was time for me to get back on my feet with penetration testing.
 <!--more-->
-With the recent ransomware [WannaCry](http://www.cnn.com/2017/05/14/opinions/wannacrypt-attack-should-make-us-wanna-cry-about-vulnerability-urbelis/) spreading throughout the globe, I pondered upon the question on how malware is able to attain system-level privileges on a Windows machine, locking it down, and making it near-impossible to circumvent.
+With the recent ransomware [WannaCry](http://www.cnn.com/2017/05/14/opinions/wannacrypt-attack-should-make-us-wanna-cry-about-vulnerability-urbelis/) spreading throughout the globe, I pondered upon the question on how malware is able to attain system-level privileges on a regular Windows machine, locking it down, and making it near-impossible to circumvent.

-When utilizing Metasploit against Windows targets, its essential to escalate user privileges to __SYSTEM__, otherwise being stuck on a user account with regular permissions limit the pentest.
+When utilizing Metasploit against Windows targets, it is essential to escalate user privileges to __SYSTEM__, otherwise being stuck on a user account with regular permissions will limit the pentest.
 As penetration testers, privilege escalation is considered the most critical point of the post-exploitation step, and all the hard work from gaining initial access, maintaining persistence and circumventing the anti-virus will all seem meaningless.

 What are some fun things we can do once we attain __SYSTEM__?